-CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France, and PSL Research University, 62 bis Rue Gay-Lussac, 75005 Paris, France.
+CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France and PSL Research University, 62 bis Rue Gay-Lussac, 75005 Paris, France (Received 16 February 2016; published 6 April 2016)

 In renormalized field theories there are in general one or few fixed points that are accessible by the renormalization-group flow.
 They can be identified from the fixed-point equations.
-Exceptionally, an infinite family of fixed points exists, parameterized by a scaling exponent ζ , itself function of a non-renormalizing parameter.
+Exceptionally, an infinite family of fixed points exists, parameterized by a scaling exponent $\zeta$ , itself a function of a nonrenormalizing parameter.
 Here we report a different scenario with an infinite family of fixed points of which seemingly only one is chosen by the renormalization-group flow.
-This dynamical selection takes place in systems with an attractive interaction $\mathcal{V}(\phi)$, as in standard φ^4 theory, but where the potential \mathcal{V} at large φ goes to zero, as e.g. the attraction by a defect.
+This dynamical selection takes place in systems with an attractive interaction $\mathcal{V}(\phi)$ , as in standard $\phi^4$ theory, but where the potential $\mathcal{V}$ at large $\phi$ goes to zero, as, e.g., the attraction by a defect.